Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 3. Withdrawals for Medical Expenses Are Tax-Free

-You pay no income tax on withdrawals.
+No income tax on withdrawals.

-You pay no penalty on withdrawals.
+No penalty on withdrawals.

 Why You Should Stop Using Your HSA Like a Checking Account

-Contribute regularly
+Contribute regularly.

-Invest the funds
+Invest the funds.

-Pay current medical expenses out-of-pocket
+Pay current medical expenses out-of-pocket.

-you allow your HSA to compound tax-free for decades.
+By doing this, you allow your HSA to compound tax-free for decades.

 Even better, there is no deadline to reimburse yourself for medical expenses, as long as:

-The expense occurred after the HSA was opened
+The expense occurred after the HSA was opened.

-You kept the receipt
+You kept the receipt.

 For example: